jrobinson123/global_companies_20_questions/README.md

 ### To-Do
 There are a few additions I'm interested in trying, here they are:

-1) have the program ask questions based on other properties of the company such as profit, revenue, and number of employeees
+1) have the program ask questions based on other properties of the company such as profit, revenue, and number of employees
 2) I'm interested in this program taking in other data sets such as the Fortune 500 compared to the Global 500, it would be especially interesting with very large data sets
 3) I want to create a reverse version where the computer choosed a company and you have ask it questions and eventually correctly guess the company it was thiknking of
-4) add a weighted average to the random choice of keys in the main game loop
+4) add a weighted average to the random choice of keys in the main game loop, for example Sector should be chosen more than CompanyName
 5) Potentially modify the filter_by_key function in order to make it comply with how Region and HQLocation should act interdependently

 ### References
-https://github.com/cmusam/fortune500 I originally found some useful data on this repo, although I can't refind the csv I downloaded from
+https://github.com/cmusam/fortune500 I originally found some useful data on this repo, although I can't refind the csv I originally downloaded

 ### Insight/motivation:
 This game effectively blends my interest with corporations and game strategy, In fact 20 questions with corporations is one of my favorite games to play with my family, however they aren't quite as interested as me.
 Creating this was a school project final.
 It is also personal passion project due to it's interesting requirement of logic, and cleverly sorting of data.